Calling It: This Is Replacing the Smoky Eye for Autumn

 In real life, by all means stick to your trusty black mascara, but keep scrolling to see how good the pink eye shadow looks with blue mascara, plus how to find the shade that suits you.

 Pinks work for everyone," Potter-Dixon tells Byrdie UK.
 "That's the beautiful thing about them!
 Although picking the right shade for your skin tone is essential."

 Here are the basic rules she outlined:

-Pale skin: Pastel pinks with an apricot undertone.
+Light skin: Pastel pinks with an apricot undertone.

-Olive skin: Fuchsia and raspberry pinks.
+Medium and olive skin: Fuchsia and raspberry pinks.

-Black skin: Berry pinks and red-based pinks.
+Dark and black skin: Berry pinks and red-based pinks.